henrylewis2004/rubiks-solver/README.md

 ### Contributions

-Feel free to use the work here
+Feel free to use the work here as you wish, there is no need to reference the code.

 ### Further Work